dattasaurabh82/automato-website-fork/README.md

 ```
 grunt
 ```
+_nb: `--buildDrafts=false` draft content will not be built._
-then use the deploy task
+then use deploy task to push the modification to githubpages
 ```
 grunt deploy
 ```